The Cost of Owning a Co-op or Condo in NYC. Breaking Down Monthly Payments

 Total Monthly Payment: Approximately $5,214

-In this example, the co-op’s higher maintenance fees make the total monthly payment $346 higher than the condo, despite the co-op’s slightly lower purchase price.
+In this example, the co-op’s higher maintenance fees make the total monthly payment $346 ($4,152/yr) higher than the condo, despite the co-op’s slightly lower purchase price.
 While condos tend to have lower monthly fees, buyers should be aware of the additional property tax payments they’ll be responsible for.
-In contrast, co-ops roll property taxes into the maintenance fee, creating a higher upfront monthly cost but simplifying the payment structure.

 8. The Role of Your Real Estate Agent

-For buyers focused on long-term affordability, calculating the total monthly cost—including mortgage payments, maintenance fees (for co-ops), or common charges and property taxes (for condos)—is crucial.
-Understanding these expenses is key to making an informed decision.
+Understanding your total monthly cost—including mortgage payments, maintenance fees (for co-ops), or common charges and property taxes (for condos)—is essential to making an informed decision.

 If you're considering buying a co-op or condo in NYC and need help understanding the total monthly costs or exploring different down payment scenarios, feel free to reach out.
 I’ll provide the financial clarity you need to make a well-informed decision and find the property that fits both your budget and lifestyle.